christopher5106/christopher5106.github.io/_posts/2015-09-01-training-optical-character-recognition-technology-tesseract.markdown

     brew install tesseract

+Let's create a new language "newfra" :

+{% highlight bash %}
+newlang="newfra"
+{% endhighlight %}

 Tesseract will use a **TIFF image file** (with characters to learn) and a **Box file** (indicating the bounding box of the characters in the image) to do its training to a new language.

+First begin by creating the character table as a TIFF image.
 Here is an example of TIFF file :

 ![TIFF File](https://printalert.files.wordpress.com/2014/04/ocr_input.jpg)

 The format of the box file is one ligne per character in the image and each line of the form `char bl_x bl_y rt_x rt_y` where `char` is the character, `bl_x` the abcyss of bottom-left corner in a coordinate system where (0,0) is at the bottom-left corner of the TIFF image.

 To create the box file, it's possible to use Tesseract recognition engine and manually add/complete the lines that were not recognized automatically, correct lines that were recognized improperly.

+{% highlight bash %}
+tesseract ${newlang}.std.exp0.tif ${newlang}.std.exp0 -l fra batch.nochop makebox # '-l fra' is optional, if use of the French language recognition
+{% endhighlight %}

 To perform a better recognition, you can download additional languages such as "fra" for French language.
 Put the file `fra.traineddata` in `/usr/local/share/tessdata/` for Tesseract to use it.

-First begin by creating the character table as a TIFF image.
-Then, here is the list of commands to create a new language `newfra` for Tesseract from this TIFF image :
+Then, with the 2 files (.tiff and .box), here is the list of commands to create a new language `newfra` for Tesseract from this TIFF image :

 {% highlight bash %}
-newlang="newfra"
-tesseract ${newlang}.std.exp0.tif ${newlang}.std.exp0 -l fra batch.nochop makebox # '-l fra' is optional, if use of the French language recognition tesseract ${newlang}.std.exp0.tif ${newlang}.std.exp0 box.train.stderr
+tesseract ${newlang}.std.exp0.tif ${newlang}.std.exp0 box.train.stderr
 unicharset_extractor ${newlang}.std.exp0.box
 echo "std 0 0 0 0 0" > font_properties